kamaldeen91/qsp-modeling-with-python/README.md

 #### pk_model_and_par.py

-Notice that the model function (def my_model) and the parameter values is named (def model_parameters).
+Notice that the model function (my_model) and the parameter values is named (model_parameters).
 Do not change this as the model and paraemeters are called in

 #### pk_model_simulation.py -- where all model analysis is carried out.